GOODGUYABYSS/tuhveezt/README.md

 Jquery
 fontawesome(icons for socials)

 ## Testing
 This website is only built for desktop website browsers.

 When bridging the website to the RestDB database, I had to think of what types of data I would need.
 For example, for our gamification idea of the website, we knew that we needed xp and levels, but did not know how we are going to display it and also how we are going to post the data to the database.
-Hence, when we were doing the gamifcation part, we had to really think through each step from knowing what types of data we need, creating the data and to displaying the results to our website.
+Hence, when we were doing the gamification part, we had to really think through each step from knowing what types of data we need, creating the data and to displaying the results to our website.

 ## Credits
+Christian Alexander BB's contributions:
+- Main contributor of the website's frontend
+- Created the design and structure of the pages with HTML, CSS, Bootstrap, and some jQuery
+- Created the hamburger menu and links to different pages
+- Implemented the stopwatch feature visuals (such as real-time time tracking) for each individual task

+Beak Wei Xiang's contributions:
+-

 ### Content
 https://use.fontawesome.com/releases/v5.0.8/js/all.js --> for social media icons

 ### Media
 - Logo made by Beak Wei Xiang in Adobe Illustrator

 - Cyberpunk City Background Page : First Background Image on Page 1 (index.html)
   - website link: https://www.kolpaper.com/10469/city-night-landscape-wallpaper/
   - direct link: https://www.kolpaper.com/wp-content/uploads/2020/05/City-Night-Landscape-Wallpaper.jpg